Cook Islands art: Tattoo

-Tivaevae
+Tīvaevae / Tivaivai

-A major art form peculiar to the Cook Islands is tīvaevae.
+A major art form peculiar to the Cook Islands is tīvaevae / tivaivai.
 This is needlework, specifically the making of patchwork quilts by hand.
 The designs are stunning.
 These beautiful and intricate works are made by women.
 They have great intrinsic value and become family heirlooms.

 They are often given as gifts of love and friendship.
 They supplanted the traditional giving of tapa cloth on ceremonial occasions such as weddings, funerals and hair-cutting.
-Tivaevae is a communal activity and several women will work on them together.
-The original idea was introduced by the wives of missionaries from England and nuns from Tahiti who taught embroidery, needlework, sewing and crochet.
+Tīvaevae / tivaivai is a communal activity and several women will work on them together.
+The original idea was introduced by the wives of missionaries from England and nuns from Tahiti (Tifaifai in Tahiti) who taught embroidery, needlework, sewing and crochet.

-Tivaevae has played an important role in the daily life of Cook Island women.
+Tivaevae / tivaivai has played an important role in the daily life of Cook Island women.
 Since it is largely a social activity, it is nearly always carried out communally, it has had a major impact on the lives of the many women who practise it.
 Despite its European origin, patterns and techniques have evolved into styles which now belong quite distinctly to the Cooks.
-The tivaevae reflect the women's surroundings and usually employ designs of flowers, leaves, birds, fish, insects and animals.
+The tivaevae / tivaivai reflect the women's surroundings and usually employ designs of flowers, leaves, birds, fish, insects and animals.

+Vereara Maeva-Taripo and Tungane Broadbent are important tīvaevae / tivaivai artists.
+Their work are in the overseas collections in Queensland Art Gallery, Christchurch Art Gallery and British Museum, as well as locally in Cook Islands National Museum.

 Contemporary art

 Contemporary Artists Eruera Nia and Tim Buchanan are featured at the new International Terminal, Rarotonga Airport.
 36 of Nia's concrete casts are positioned throughout the terminal while Buchanan's 10 metre mural farewell's passengers as they are processed through customs and security.
 In late 2010, two of Nia's sculptures were acquired for the permanent collection of the National Gallery of Australia.

-Buchanan will exhibit with BCA Gallery, Rarotonga in 2011.
+Mahiriki Tangaroa produced a series of paintings depicting pre-Christianity gods of the Cook Islands titled Kaveinga – Angels of the Ocean, presented by Bergman Gallery in Venice, Italy as part of European Cultural Centre: Personal Structures in 2022 coinciding Venice Biennale.
+Other notable Contemporary Cook Islands artists includes Ian George, Kay George, Sylvia Marsters, Nina Oberg Humphries, and Joan Gragg.
+Mike Tavioni is an important carver.
+Bergman Gallery is a contemporary dealer gallery in Rarotonga that exhibits all the artists mentioned, and regularly participates in art fairs around the world, especially Aotearoa Art Fair (previously known as Auckland Art Fair).